MadhurMietID/a4SEM1roll2023a1r084/README.md

 # a4SEM1roll2023a1r084
-Here i have uploaded Sem 1 programs  we did in colloge's cs lab and programs for the practicals.
-The programs are named according to the date they were done in cse college lab.
+Here i have uploaded BE CSE Semester 1 programs that we did in colloge's com lab and programs we wrote in practical manual.
+The programs are named according to the date they were done in college com lab.

 Practical lab manual records n}-(a,b,c) } File name on this github repository for SEM 1 practicals [(file A name),(file B name),(File c name)]